RouterRoidz/WiiU-SWKBD-scripts/README.md

 Don't expect a ton of things here.
 I'll make them when I want to make them.

 You will need Python 2 or higher to use these scripts since they rely on you having a pyGecko setup.
-If you're using any TXT codes here, using JGecko U with the latest TCPGecko should work fine.
 Put these scripts in the pyGecko folder and run with `python (script).py`.
 Make sure to change the IP address at the top of the script to that of your console's IP address.

 Using the latest version of TCPGecko will NOT work for system appliets (Friends List, Miiverse, etc...)